magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap.Native/MLThreadDispatch/UnityEngine.XR.MagicLeap.Native.MLThreadDispatch.DispatchPayload1.md

 ###  DispatchPayload1 {#functions-dispatchpayload1}

-Initializes a new instance of the DispatchPayload1&lt;T&gt; class. with the supplied callback and payload.
+Initializes a new instance of the DispatchPayload1&lt;T&gt; class. with the supplied callback and payload

 ```csharp
 public DispatchPayload1(